AMazaleyrat/oyster_monitoring_network/README.md

 -   The project can be `cloned` or downloaded by clicking "Clone or download" at the top right of this page.

 -   Open the R project file in the downloaded folder.
 R project automatically assigns the root directory to the directory in which the project is.
 All analyses can thus be run without changing paths.
 All the scripts for the analyses can be found in `code` folder.

+-   `code/0_map_sampling_location.R` contains the code to recreate the map of the sampling location.

 -   `code/1_cleaning_data.R` contains the code for data cleaning.
 This script also computes the mean cumulative mortality and mean mass of oysters per date x site x class age combination.